 - Voice control with Alexa and Google Assistant devices or Siri via AirPlay 2

-When most people think of home theater receivers, they think of movies first and foremost and that’s completely fair.
-However, video game consoles can be equally demanding when it comes to audio needs, and that’s why anyone looking for the ideal AV for gaming should grab the Yamaha RX-A2A.
+Video game consoles can be as demanding as movies when it comes to audio needs, and that’s why anyone looking for the ideal AV for gaming should grab the Yamaha RX-A2A.

 As far as video quality, the RX-A2A includes all of the best features including 8K/60Hz and 4K/120Hz passthrough with Dolby Vision.
 Don’t forget that HDR10, HDR10+, and HLG are along with connectivity options like Bluetooth, AirPlay, and Wi-Fi for wirelessly connecting to speakers.
 Last but not least is the addition of an array of voice control options including Alex, Google Assistant, and Apple Siri.

-Pick up the Yamaha RX-A2A directly from Amazon here and enjoy your games with the best audio around.
+Get the Yamaha RX-A2A directly from Amazon and enjoy your games with the best audio around.

 How to Pick the Best Home Theater Receiver